 where $\mathcal{L}(\delta t \mid \theta)$ is the likelihood and $\pi(\theta)$ is the prior.
 As $\beta$ goes from 0 to 1, we effectively move from the prior-only distribution ($\beta=0$) to the posterior ($\beta=1$). $\beta< 1$ flattens the posterior, reducing the relative heights of peaks and allowing chains to explore the parameter space more freely.
 This exchange between temperatures improves mixing and convergence.
 We use 20 geometrically spaced temperatures, which we find sufficient to recover posteriors robustly for signals with both oscillatory and memory components.

-To test the robustness of parameter estimation to different noise conditions, we construct two types of simulated datasets: \begin{enumerate} \item Simulation \texttt{wn+rn+mem}: white noise, red noise whose hyperparameters $(A_{\mathrm{RN}},\gamma_{\mathrm{RN}})$ are drawn from the uniform distributions $[-15,-14]$ and $[1,4]$, respectively, , and SMBHB merger. \item Simulation \texttt{wn+rn+gwb+mem}: white noise, intrinsic per pulsar red noise, and a stochastic gravitational wave background with Hellings-Downs correlations. \end{enumerate}
+To test the robustness of parameter estimation to different noise conditions, we construct two types of simulated datasets: \begin{enumerate} \item Simulation \texttt{wn+rn+mem}: white noise, intrinsic per pulsar red noise whose hyperparameters $(A_{\mathrm{RN}},\gamma_{\mathrm{RN}})$ are drawn from the uniform distributions $[-15,-14]$ and $[1,4]$, respectively, and SMBHB merger. \item Simulation \texttt{wn+rn+gwb+mem}: white noise, intrinsic per pulsar red noise, and a stochastic gravitational wave background with Hellings-Downs correlations. \end{enumerate}

-Each SMBHB merger is simulated on both noise realizations, producing a total of six datasets spanning the three masses and corresponding distances.
+Each SMBHB merger is simulated on both noise realizations, producing a total of four datasets spanning both the masses and corresponding distances.
 After simulating the datasets, we perform parameter estimation.
 The parameters and priors used for this analysis are shown in Table \ref{tab:priors}.
 We fix the white noise parameters to their simulated values to reduce dimensionality and focus the sampling on the recovery of the signal and red noise components.
-Using a log-uniform prior on the chirp mass and luminosity distance.
+We adopt log-uniform priors on the chirp mass and luminosity distance.
 These choices correspond to scale-invariant, weakly informative priors appropriate for parameters spanning multiple orders of magnitude.
 Our goal is to demonstrate the recovery performance of the waveform model without imposing strong astrophysical assumptions on the underlying population.

-Figure \ref{fig:mass_dist_corner} shows the posterior distributions of chirp mass and luminosity distance for the six different datasets.
-Across all cases, the recovered maximum-\textit{a-posteriori} (MAP) parameters agree with the simulated values to within an uncertainty of $\lesssim 0.1\%$ for both chirp mass and luminosity distance.
-Including a stochastic gravitational wave background slightly increases these uncertainties, but the results remain robust.
-The posterior distribution for all parameters of the SMBHB merger are given in Appendix.